subsetpark/subsetpark/posts/vira.md

 called *first-order rules*, which are the core rules of a game, or the ones that lend it its distinctive flavor, a *second-order* ones, which probably arose as correctives or adjustments to styles of play under the first order[^1].
-This sort of thing is particularly.  difficult for those of us who learn our card games out of books; whereas, in a traditional folk setting, a new player would presumably start out at a simplified level and additional dimensions would be introduced as they got a handle
+This sort of thing is particularly difficult for those of us who learn our card games out of books; whereas, in a traditional folk setting, a new player would presumably start out at a simplified level and additional dimensions would be introduced as they got a handle